-Comments from young people attending a Believe and Achieve Weekend in 2017.
+- Best memories from young people attending a Believe and Achieve Weekend in 2018.

-- Young people aged 11-18 who have had meningitis or are coping with a family member affected by meningitis.
-All ability and experience levels are welcome
+Meningitis Now's Believe and Achieve Weekends are for young people aged 11-18 who have had meningitis or are coping with a family member affected by meningitis.
+All ability and experience levels are welcome.

-- Small groups of approximately 6 young people taking part in a structured programme of fun and challenging team activities led by trained PGL staff
+- Small groups of young people taking part in a structured programme of fun and challenging team activities led by trained staff

 - Activities take place all day Saturday and Sunday morning